How to Build the Best IT Global Supply Chain

 July 21, 2017

-Quality control is one of supply chains management’s main goals and it certainly applies to the IT global supply chain.
+Quality control is one of supply chain management’s main goals and it certainly applies to the IT global supply chain.
 Quality control can be inconsistent because of language barriers or unreliable suppliers.
 Time zones factor in, 24/7 service response is not always available, and supply chain delays happen.
-Avoiding, easing, or eliminating these factors leads to higher profit margins.
+Avoiding, easing, or eliminating these factors leads to higher profit margins for international SMBs.
 Success in this area can also mean lower prices for customers.
 Importantly, success in managing a global supply chain makes IT firms more stable in the face of volatile local economies.

 Why global supply chains matter for IT